Scally

-Scally (also spelled Skelly or Skally) and "Ni Sceallaígh” in Irish and “Ni Scalaí” in modern Irish is a surname of Irish origin.
+Scally (also spelled Skelly or Skally) and "Uí Sceallaígh” in Irish and “Uí Scalaí” in modern Irish is a surname of Irish origin.

 Origins

 The surname Scally is an anglicized version of the Gaelic "Mac Scalaíghe ", which means "Son of the Storyteller".
 It was first found in County Westmeath.
 The variations of the name were formed when church officials spelled the names as they were pronounced, which caused many different spellings of the surname.

 Variations

 The first recorded spelling of the family name is shown to be that of Mac Scalaíghe, which was dated around 1100 by the Ancient Records of Westmeath during the reign of High Kings of Ireland.

 The clan were forced to spread out due to Anglo-Norman pressure but many remained in the Midlands.